sk-zk/streetlevel/doc/streetview.md

 **day/month/year**:
 The capture date.
 Note that, for official coverage, only month and year are available.

+**depth**:
+The depth map, if it was requested.
+Values are in meters. -1 is used for the horizon.

 **heading**:
 Heading of the camera / north offset (meaning the phi of the center of the panorama) in radians, where 0 is due north.